 Apply to become an accredited person

-To apply to become an accredited person, or to renew your existing accreditation, complete the following form:
+To apply to become an accredited person, or to renew or amend your existing accreditation, complete the application for accreditation.